BITSS/IPA-BITSS-Workshop-2016/DemoOutline.md

 3. Oh wait, no. Emergency, you have to go back to the main (master) branch.
 	1. Change a different file or a different part of the same file.
 Save and commit to master.
 	2. Merge the experimental and master branches.
-4. I can't quite remember where I was headed with this.
+4. Between the experimental branch and the main branch, make some conflicting changes (that is, changes to the same lines of the same file).
+Then try and merge. *What happens?*

+###Collaborating:
+Thus far we've been working solo.
+Now we'll collaborate.
+GitHub is built for this.
+Thousands of people contribute code to large open source coding projects without ever meeting in person.
+It's also great for just a few people to collaborate on simpler coding projects.

+There are two ways to collaborate:

+1. Make everyone you trust a collaborator.
+For small projects with trusted collaborators only.
+2. Pull requests.
+For big projects--let anyone make suggestions (called pull requests) and the owner gets to choose whether to accept.

+We'll probably only have time for #1.

+1. Pair up with a neighbor.
+One of you be A and one be B for this exercise.
+2. In the settings tab for A's repository on Github.com (that A published above), add B as a collaborator.
+3. B accept the invitation, and clone A's repository so you have it on your own computer.
+4. B make a change, commit, and sync (push) the change.
+5. A sync (pull) B's changes, make your own changes, commit, and push.
+6. After handing off back and forth successfully, make simultaneous conflicting changes. *How do you resolve the conflicts?*
+7. Switch roles between A & B and repeat.

+###Additional Git Topics:

+####Pull Requests:
+This is how you suggest changes to repositories to which you aren't a full fledged collaborator.
+Try this with a partner if you have time.
+Clone a repo you don't own, make a change, submit a pull request, and ask the owner to merge the pull request.
+Switch roles.

+####Command Line:
-Most experienced users will use Git via the command line.
+Almost all experienced users will use Git via the command line.
 (Terminal on a Mac, the Git Shell that came with the Desktop app, Windows PowerShell, there are a lot of options.
 They're all where you type commands for your computer to execute.)
 You can read why [here](http://programmers.stackexchange.com/questions/173297/why-learn-git-when-there-are-gui-apps-for-github).
 Basically, it's more powerful.

+There are a million and one online tutorials for Git in the command line.
+[Software Carpentry's](http://swcarpentry.github.io/git-novice/) is good, as is [Atlassian's](https://www.atlassian.com/git/tutorials/).
+The basic stuff is all nicely summarized [here](http://rogerdudler.github.io/git-guide/) in a single page.